 You have set up the simplest budget ever that will kickstart your finances.
 Now, you create a monthly cash flow sheet.
 No worries, the fancy term means something very simple.
 A simple cash flow sheet let’s you see what’s to come at a glance.

 A basic monthly budget and a cash flow sheet are the two fundamental calculations you need to manage your finances.
 And trust me, this sounds oh so sophisticated but is in fact really simple.
-Once you have put the two worksheets in place they will only need a few minutes each month while they will benefit you a lot!
+Once you have put the two worksheets in place they will only need a few minutes each month for updates while they will benefit you a lot!

 Why you want a personal cash flow sheet